quarterpastten/REF-2014-SQL-data-exploration/README.md

 )
 ~~~~

-### Task 2: import the data
-In psql, we run the following:
+In psql, we run the following  to import the data:

 ```console
 \copy raw_data FROM 'C:\Users\Public\SQL_test_project\raw_data.csv' WITH CSV HEADER;